Silejonu/kkae/README.md

 Written in Bash, works on Linux (Wayland/X11), macOS, as well as on Windows via WSL (the passwords will be saved into the Windows clipboard).

-I do not own a macOS machine, so feel free to let me know how it truly works.

 ## Features

 * Send passwords directly to the clipboard (or print them into the terminal)